-During road resurfacing, activities undertaken on site are not expected to have an adverse impact on any features of cultural heritage as the works involve like-for-like replacement of the road surfacing material.
-All recorded sites of cultural heritage lie outside of the work footprint; therefore, with the following mitigation measures in place, it is unlikely that the works will have a significant impact on cultural heritage.
+During road resurfacing, activities undertaken on site are not expected to have an adverse impact on cultural heritage as there are no recorded features of cultural heritage within the works footprint.
+However, the following good practice measures will be in place to reduce the risk of impacts to undiscovered features of cultural heritage interest.

-- There should be no storage of vehicles, plant, or materials against any buildings, walls or fences. - People, plant, and materials should, as much as is reasonably practicable, only be present on areas of made / engineered ground (i.e. A887 carriageway).
+People, plant, and materials should, as much as is reasonably practicable, only be present on areas of made / engineered ground (i.e. A830 carriageway).
 Where access out with these areas is required for the safe and effective completion of the scheme, it should be reduced as must as is reasonably practicable and ideally be limited to access on foot.